No matter how much you’re trying not to get that crisp white linen dirty, accidents happen most of the time – even in the comforts of our bed.

 Most of the time, we can’t attend to bloodstains immediately because of a busy schedule.
 For ladies, the sapped energy from

-You can try the simple cold water method for fresh stains, as discussed previously.
+As discussed previously, you can try the simple cold water method for fresh stains.
 If you’re a busy gal and the colours dry out, you can try the three methods shared above.

 Other Tough Alternatives You Can Try